kyokosawada/POS/docs/CART_FEATURE.md

 ### Core Functionality:

 - **Add to Cart**: Users can add products to the cart via a dialog that lists available inventory.
-- **Update Quantity**: Users can increment or decrement the quantity of items directly in the cart.
+- **Update Quantity**: Users can increment or decrement the quantity of items directly in the cart, but **never above inventory/stock**; attempting to do so triggers a snackbar feedback message (" Cannot add: exceeds stock quantity available!").
 - **Remove Item**: Users can remove individual items from the cart.
 - **Clear Cart**: A dedicated button allows for clearing all items from the cart at once.
 - **Live Total**: The total price is calculated and displayed in real-time as the cart is modified.
-- **Stock Validation**: The UI prevents adding products that are out of stock and provides visual feedback.
+- **Stock Validation (UI+Backend)**: The UI disables the + button at in-stock limit and provides real-time visual feedback.
+At checkout, a final validation checks current inventory for all items, aborting and informing the user if any item overshoots true stock. **Oversell is strictly impossible.**
-- **Checkout Trigger**: A checkout button initiates the next step in the sales flow (currently a placeholder action).
+- **Checkout Trigger**: A checkout button initiates the next step in the sales flow (currently a placeholder action, but productionized flow validates inventory and processes payment type).
 - **Responsive UI**: The layout adapts to different screen sizes using `WindowSizeClass`.

 ---